 What clearly sets contractors apart from many other types of flexible workers is that, if they are genuine independent professionals, they do not need to be told how to perform their tasks.

-Vessey identifies another key point, which is that adhering to specific industry practice, standards or guidelines in how tasks are completed does not mean a contractor is controlled.
+Another key point, is that adhering to specific industry practice, standards or guidelines in how tasks are completed does not mean a contractor is controlled.

-“It only needs a client to say ‘of course we expect our contractors to be on site between 08:30 and 17:30 Monday to Friday’, or ‘if priorities change, I would not hesitate to move a contractor into a different project’ for HMRC to have a case for control, and IR35.
+Clients can be clumsy when HMRC are investigating cases, and say things like: ‘of course we expect our contractors to be on site between 08:30 and 17:30 Monday to Friday’, or ‘if priorities change, I would not hesitate to move a contractor into a different project’ for HMRC to have a case for control, and IR35.